qobil7681/iPerf/docs/invoking.rst

                  set the IP type of service.
 The usual prefixes for octal and hex can be used, i.e. 52, 064 and 0x34 all specify the same value.

+          --sock-prio n
+		 Set the protocol-defined priority for all packets to be sent on this socket.
+Linux uses this value to order the networking
+		 queues: packets with a higher priority may be processed first depending on the selected device queueing discipline.
+Setting a priority outside the range 0 to 6 requires the CAP_NET_ADMIN capability

           --dscp dscp
                  set  the  IP  DSCP  bits.
 Both numeric and symbolic values are accepted.
 Numeric values can be specified in decimal, octal  and